How to Plan a Speech

 Why You Should Plan

-Before getting excited and rushing into writing notes, pause and think about how you are going to plan your speech.
+Before getting excited and rushing into writing notes, pause and consider what you want to achieve.
+What is your purpose?

 Most importantly, what do you want the audience to do as a result of hearing you speak?
 Apart from not fall asleep that is.